Sci-Fi TV Series 1950–1990s

 There were better and worse episodes from the start, and the final season strikes me as being the weakest of the three.
 Even in that season, I found a few episodes to be very good.

 From my perspective, the show’s time slot moved to 10 PM, which was after my bed time.
 Moreover, I was dismayed by episodes with a more romantic or sexual nature, which were beyond me at the time.
-Now, I read this as another failure of executives to comprehend their audience.
+This was a serial failure of corporate executives to comprehend their audience.
+(Not that they cared about their audience — for an executive, the product, consumer, corporation, and stockholders are all just means to an end.)

 Parables.
-This show was chock-full of parables, including ones about:
+This show was chock-full of them, including ones about:

 In contrast to the parables told in most space sci-fi films, in this series, we do belong out there, and the aliens are no more scary than we are (largely because they’re caricatures of ourselves).